-With hunting season nearing an end in many areas, its time to get those grills and smokers ready for some fresh game meat.
-If you haven’t used a smoker before, getting started can be a little overwhelming.
-There are four main types of smokers in popular use: charcoal, propane, electricity and off-set.
+With hunting season nearing an end in many areas, it's time to get those grills and smokers ready for some fresh game meat.
+If you haven’t used a charcoal smoker before, getting started can be a little overwhelming.
+There are four main types of smokers in popular use: charcoal, propane, electricity, and off-set.

 Getting Your Smoker and Charcoal Ready

 I suggest using lighter cubes or newspaper to get the charcoal going on your charcoal smoker.
 Once the charcoal is all lit, transfer it from the chimney into the bottom of your smoker.

 How to Use a Charcoal Smoker: Placing The Coals